Frequently Asked Questions

 We welcome applications on a rolling basis.
 Applications which are received in full before the final day of the month will be reviewed by our team during the following month and decisions will be shared with all applicants in the first few weeks of the following month.
 For instance, if you submitted an application in full at any point in January, our team would review your application during the month of February and you would receive our grant decisions in the first weeks of March.
 Please note: by ‘received in full’ we include the LOI, professional reference, and full application questions.

 What is expected of me if I receive a grant?

 If your project is selected for funding, you agree to:

 - Follow through with the project as you have laid it out to the best of your ability.
-Submit reporting which includes what you achieved, what you learned and how you spend the grant funds.
-Go to Reporting Requirements for details on what to include.
+Submit reporting which includes what you achieved, what you learned and how you spent the grant funds.

 - Take photos or videos showcasing your project in action, and include these photos and videos in your project report.